AdaptPNP: Integrating Prehensile and Non-Prehensile Skills for Adaptive Robotic Manipulation: Problem Formulation

 Assume we have a set of P\&NP action primitives $\mathbf{S} = \{s_1, ..., s_n\}$, where each primitive carries semantic meaning.
 While previous work defines diverse NP skills according to their semantic properties ($e.g.$, push, press, slide), we adopt a spatial effect based classification that captures the fundamental geometric transformations achievable through non-prehensile manipulation.
 For tabletop scenarios, we identify two core non-prehensile primitives that collectively encompass the majority of spatial manipulations:

 \begin{itemize} \item \textit{Push}: Transforms objects within SE(2) space through planar translation and in-plane rotation, enabling repositioning and reorientation on the supporting surface.
 For example, in Figure~\ref{fig:task}(Box), the robot can push to align the box with the visual target. \item \textit{Rotate}: Induces out-of-plane rotation about contact points or edges, allowing objects to tilt or flip relative to the table surface.
-For instance, in Figure~\ref{fig:task}(Book), the robot rotates the blue book to retrieve it from the shelf. \end{itemize}
+For instance, in Figure~\ref{fig:task}(Book), the robot rotates the blue book to retrieve it from the shelf. \end{itemize} Furthermore, the framework can naturally expand to more diverse primitive skills.

 Also, we define three prehensile primitives: \begin{itemize} \item \textit{Grasp}: Establishes stable object-robot connection via parallel gripper closure. \item \textit{Moveto}: Transports grasped objects to targets. \item \textit{Release}: Terminates grasp through gripper opening. \end{itemize}